realprogrammersusevim/readability.nvim/README.md

 Then restart and run `:PackerInstall`.

+## Usage

+Currently, this plugin only provides a single command, `:Readability`, which calculates the SMOG index of the current buffer.

 ## TODO

-- [ ] Write a sentence parser in Lua.
-The regular expressions will be complex enough that I'll have to get put the lrexlib Lua library in a dependencies folder.
-I found a parser [here.](https://github.com/pncnmnp/LuaNLP/blob/main/tokenizer/tokenization.lua)
+- [x] Write a sentence parser in Lua
-- [ ] Write a word syllable counter.
-Use the rules described [here.](https://www.howmanysyllables.com/syllable_rules/howtocountsyllables) For the first version just hard code "y" as either a vowel or consonant, depending on which is more common.
-Eventually write some rules to figure out that tricky "y".
+- [x] Write a word syllable counter
+- [ ] Add more readability metrics
+- [ ] Improve syllable counter
+- [ ] Write documentation